php-fig/fig-standards/proposed/virtual-path-matching.md

 Path Matching
 =============

-This document describes an algorithm that finds the physical path(s) for a logical path when given a mapping of logical paths and path prefixes to physical paths.
+This document describes an algorithm that finds the file system path(s) for a logical path.

 The main goal is to provide a foundation for future PSRs based on this algorithm, such as an autoloader PSR, a resource location PSR and so on.